A COVID-19 vaccine is now available for kids ages 5 to 11, marking a major milestone in the nearly two-year coronavirus pandemic.

 Unvaccinated children can not only become ill from COVID-19 themselves, but they can also spread the virus to more vulnerable family members and other adults with whom they interact.

-Experts say that in addition to unvaccinated children wearing face masks, parents and siblings who are vaccinated should also continue to wear face masks indoors because of the rates of breakthrough infections in the U.S.
+Experts said that in addition to unvaccinated children wearing face masks, parents and siblings who are vaccinated should also continue to wear face masks indoors because of the rates of breakthrough infections in the U.S.

-Families should also continue to follow other safety guidelines shared throughout the pandemic, including social distancing and hand washing.
+Families should also continue to follow other safety guidelines shared throughout the pandemic, including social distancing and hand-washing.

 ABC News' Sasha Pezenik and Anne Flaherty contributed to this report.